 Primary Motion

-A player’s primary motion is the default picking motion they choose for single-note playing.
-This choice may change at different speeds but is otherwise broadly consistent.
+A player’s primary motion is the default picking motion they choose for single-note playing at a given speed.

 With so many picking motions to choose from, which one do players reach for first?
 It’s a good question, and the simplest way to learn the answer is to ask someone to play a sequence of notes on a single string.